tupyy/podtato-head/delivery/keptn/README.md

 ## Deployment

+All the keptn configuration is in the `shipyard.yaml` file.

 ### Create Project

 ```
 ./initProject.sh create-project
 ````

+You can see a new project has been created in Keptn UI.
+You have also see the 3 environments declared in the `shipyard.yaml` file.

 ### Onboard Service

 ```
 ./initProject.sh onboard-service
 ````

+You can see a service has been onboarded in Keptn UI.

 ### Deploy Service (new-artifact)

 ```
 ./initProject.sh first-deploy-service
 ````